-- Host an annual "flagship" event focused on one element of the Employee Lifecycle Model that builds understanding of the element of the ELC and fosters dialogue between the campuses; - ii.
-Develop within the first plan year a rubric for grants to campuses for programming diversity dialogues, forums, and cross-cultural workshops both in-person and online; - iii.
-Host guest speakers from underrepresented groups who are in leadership positions and who may engage both students and employees;

-- iv.
-Offer a series of equal employment opportunity and diversity workshops for faculty and staff: - v.
+- i.
+Hold an annual "flagship" event focused on 1 element of the Employee Lifecycle Model that builds understanding of the element of the ELC and fosters dialogue between the campuses - ii.
+Develop a rubric for grants to campuses for programming diversity dialogues, forums, and cross-cultural workshops both in-person and online; - iii.
+Involve guest speakers from underrepresented groups who are in leadership positions and who may engage both students and employees; - iv.
+Offer a series of equal employment opportunity and diversity workshops for faculty and staff; - v.
 Promote leadership opportunities, such as the Latina Leadership Network and APAHE (Asian Pacific Americans in Higher Education) for staff, faculty and students;